Redundance2

 FALSE, TRUE, H/L

-no reassessment
+no re-evaluation

 TRUE